Harry Cust: Origins

 He was a son of Henry Cockayne-Cust, a younger grandson of Brownlow Cust, 1st Baron Brownlow, of Belton House near Grantham in Lincolnshire, by his wife Sara Jane Cookson.

 Career

-He was educated at Eton College, where he was captain of the Oppidans, and at Trinity College, Cambridge, where he was elected to the Apostles and from which he graduated with second-class honours in the Classical Tripos with a Bachelor of Arts.
-Initially pursuing a legal career, Cust was admitted to the Inner Temple in 1888 but was not called to the bar.
-Instead he decided to enter Parliament, and won a by-election in 1890 for Stamford, Lincolnshire, where the Cust family had been prominent landowners and politicians for many generations.
-He left Parliament at the general election of 1895, but returned five years later in 1900 when he won a seat in the constituency of Bermondsey in Surrey, remaining until 1906.
-Meanwhile, he served as Justice of the Peace for Bedfordshire and as Deputy Lieutenant of Bedfordshire, as well as Justice of the Peace for Lincolnshire.
+Cust received his education at Eton College where he served as captain of the Oppidans.
+He later attended Trinity College, Cambridge, where he graduated with a Bachelor of Arts and second-class honours in the Classical Tripos.
+Cust initially pursued a career in law and was admitted to the Inner Temple in 1888, but he ultimately decided to enter politics.
+He won a by-election for Stamford, Lincolnshire in 1890 and served in Parliament until the general election of 1895.
+He later won a seat in the constituency of Bermondsey in Surrey in 1900 and served until 1906.
+During this time, he also served as a Justice of the Peace for Bedfordshire and Lincolnshire, as well as Deputy Lieutenant of Bedfordshire.